Laboure College of Healthcare — Admission Snapshot 2026

 Adjust the sliders to see how every decimal point affects your outcome.

-Calculated via College Portal’s Human-Intelligence (HI) Methodology & Editorial Standards.
+Calculated via College Portal's Human-Intelligence (HI) Methodology & Editorial Standards.
+Verified by Sohaib Ahmad Khan.

 Laboure College of Healthcare Test Requirements

 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
-Applicants should aim for scores within or above the middle 50% range of the 2025 admitted class to remain viable in the Holistic Review process.
+Applicants should aim for scores within or above the middle 50% range of the 2026 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

 Laboure College of Healthcare Profile

-Name: Laboure College of Healthcare
+Is a Laboure College of Healthcare Degree Worth It?

-36.64% of the students are receiving Pell Grant and 33.99 percent are receiving Federal Grants.
+36.6% of the students are receiving Pell Grant and 34 percent are receiving Federal Grants.
 So it is a better choice to go to Laboure College of Healthcare and apply for PELL or federal loan grants.

 At Laboure College of Healthcare, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Laboure College of Healthcare as your choice in the form.

-The average annual income of a graduate in the United States is USD: 40595
+The average annual income of a graduate in the United States is $40,595.

 Bachelor Degree Programs